threefoldfoundation/www_threefold_io/content/utilization/utilization.md

 <br>

-Most countries do not own their own Internets, they have cables to other richer countries, where the infrastructure resides.
-Because of this, they lose numerous benefits.
-In a world where data is becoming increasingly valuable, data stays outside of the country.
-Digital sovereignty is inexistent.
-And economic gains are lost.
-Together with the ICT Commission of Tanzania, we will create a sovereign cloud & Internet infrastructure, along with coding academies and innovation centers to empower a self-reliant digital ecosystem for Tanzania and East Africa.
-[Visit](https://www.ictc.go.tz/)
+Most countries lose numerous benefits from not owning their own Internet.
+Digital sovereignty is inexistent and economic gains are lost.
+Together, with Tanzania's ICT Commission and the tech community in Dar Es Salaam, we will create a sovereign cloud & Internet infrastructure to empower a self-reliant digital ecosystem for Tanzania.
+[Visit](/partners/tanzania-sovereign-internet)

 </div>